HwWobbe/WipHww/README.md

 # 2023-07 ( TmoTt )
 * demo for DplDf
+ * start builing notes at XmmxH for Jeremy
    * seems to need an interactive build in order to progress
 * Consider breaking out GeoJson - Section?
 Folder? repo?
 * try NodeJn with a BobExe fallBack
   * expand this activity into a file specifically for Mukesh